Industry Partner Resources

 Martinsville - Henry County Specific Updates:

 - City of Martinsville and Henry County updates located on their website here.

-- Patrick Henry Community College will be transitioning to online.
-Please visit their website and Facebook for continuing updates.
+- Patrick Henry Community College updates located on their website and Facebook.

 - New College Institute updates located on their website here.